 You can have a ‘shark’ or a ‘bulldog’ for a lawyer, who can fight your fight, outside court.
 If you are here, reading this, you are exploring the option of mediation.
 Which means you are trying to do the right thing for everyone’s emotional and mental wellbeing.
 It doesn’t mean you can’t have that tough fighter in your corner, but just be mindful they aren’t creating more issues than they are helping you to deal with.

-In the event you have tried everything else, or maybe your matter is that urgent, complex or serious (you may need to urgently stop a parent removing your children from Australia, maybe you have very complex financial structures or issues, or perhaps parenting arrangements involve allegations of child abuse), then a good lawyer will know that litigation is needed.
+In the event you have tried everything else, or maybe your matter is that urgent, complex, or serious (you may need to urgently stop a parent from removing your children from Australia, maybe you have very complex financial structures or issues, or perhaps parenting arrangements involve allegations of child abuse, then a good lawyer will know that litigation is needed.
 It is necessary.

 So litigation, or court, has its place.
 Urgent matters.
 Complex matters.
 Serious matters.
 And a good lawyer will know when this is needed.